-Provide a written narrative describing your organization's demonstrated capability and experience in operating an educational or health care endeavor and any project similar to the proposed project.
+Provide a written narrative describing the organization's demonstrated capability and experience in operating an educational or health care endeavor and any project similar to the proposed project.
 Experience in a similar project is desirable but not required.
-If your organization does not have experience with projects similar to the proposed project, you should explain how you plan to overcome this.
+If the organization does not have experience with projects like the proposed project, the application should explain how this lack of experience will be overcome.